NOAA-OWP/inundation-mapping/README.md

 <br/><br/>

 # Accessing Data through ESIP S3 Bucket
-The Cahaba team regularly pushes new features and generates nationwide HAND data for the full-resolution and mainstem configurations.
-The latest generated HAND data and a subset of the inputs can be found in an Amazon S3 Bucket hosted by [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).
+The latest national generated HAND data and a subset of the inputs can be found in an Amazon S3 Bucket hosted by [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).
 These data can be accessed using the AWS CLI tools.

 ## Configuring the AWS CLI